DipHldr/scalable_file_uploader/README.md

 ##  High-Level Architecture

 ### Monorepo & Service Architecture
-The system is organized as a **high-performance monorepo** using npm workspaces.
-This enables a clean separation of concerns while maintaining a shared internal library for core utilities.
+The system is organized as a high-performance monorepo using npm workspaces.
+This architecture decouples the entry points (API) from the heavy compute (Worker) and the persistence layer (Postgres).

-- **`@aether/shared-utils`**: Internal workspace for MinIO clients, BullMQ configurations, and shared business logic.
+* @aether/infra: Internal workspace for database migrations and shared connection pooling logic for PostgreSQL.

-- **`services/api`**: Express.js producer service that handles file ingestion and job creation.
-- **`services/worker`**: Dedicated transcoding consumer service with a custom FFmpeg/spawn implementation.
-- **Container Orchestration**: Fully managed via Docker Compose for consistent networking and deployment.
+* @aether/utils: Core logic for MinIO object streaming and BullMQ queue definitions.

+* **services/api:** Express.js producer service.
+It acts as the gateway for video ingestion and executes the Atomic Handoff—a transactional sequence that synchronizes Postgres records with Redis job states.

+* **services/worker:** Dedicated transcoding consumer.
+It implements a "Claim & Process" pattern, pulling raw assets from MinIO and reporting real-time status updates back to the central database.

+* **Docker Compose:** Orchestrates the interaction between the Node.js services and the infrastructure backbone (Postgres, Redis, and MinIO).

 ### Ingestion Layer
+The flow has been hardened to ensure data integrity:

+1. **Request Reception**
-- Express API receives high-resolution video via `Multer`
+   API receives high-resolution video via Multer.

+2. **Metadata Intent**
+   An initial record is created in Postgres with an `uploading` status.

+3. **Storage Transfer**
-- Streams payload directly to MinIO `raw/` bucket
+   Payload is streamed directly to the MinIO `raw/` bucket.

+4. **Atomic Handoff**

+   - Opens a dedicated Postgres client connection.
+   - Updates video status to `pending`.
+   - Inserts a new row in `transcoding_jobs` with a link to the video.
-- Pushes a `transcode` job to BullMQ with object metadata
+   - Pushes the transcode job to BullMQ using the `videoId` as a unique `jobId`.
+   - Captures the BullMQ ID and stores it in Postgres.
+   - Commits the transaction only if all steps succeed.

 ###  Job Orchestration
 - Redis-backed BullMQ queue